alerta/alerta-docs/about.rst

-Over the years the project has evolved to meet the constantly changing needs of the `Guardian developer teams`_ as they moved to a more agile, dynamic, "`swimlaned`_" architecture which has meant, for the operations team, a shift from static, self-hosted infrastructureto an internal OpenStack cloud to then finally an external cloud service.
+Over the years the project has evolved to meet the constantly changing needs of the `Guardian developer teams`_ as they moved to a more agile, dynamic, "`swimlaned`_" architecture which has meant, for the operations team, a shift from static, self-hosted infrastructure to an internal OpenStack cloud to then finally an external cloud service.

 In that time certain key features of Alerta have been deprecated as requirements